Analogue Quantum Simulation with Fixed-Frequency Transmon Qubits: Other Sources of Error

 The nature of the spurious dynamics varies significantly over time.
 Fig.~\ref{fig:xyz_purity_delay}(a) shows 100 repetitions of the dephasing test outlined above, obtained on a different day to the data presented in Fig.~\ref{fig:dephasing_test_2} but for the same qubit and device.
 The blue lines show individual evolution for a characteristic subset of 20 experiments, with the blue shaded region corresponding to the upper and lower bounds of the obtained results.
 These data also show similar oscillatory behaviour, but cannot be well reproduced by fits to Eq.~\eqref{eq:cosine_fit}.
 This can be explained by the qubit coupling to multiple TLS defects rather than a single one as in Fig.~\ref{fig:dephasing_test_2}.
 Moreover, the oscillations fluctuate significantly over the time scale during which the experiments were performed (approximately six hours), indicating that the cause of the oscillatory behaviour changes substantially on this time scale.
 Performing the same experiment, but measuring in the $Z$ basis (Fig.~\ref{fig:xyz_purity_delay}(b)) yields no oscillations for any of the 100 experimental repetitions, providing further evidence that the dynamics are induced by an effective $Z$ field.
 The increase in the $\langle Z \rangle$ expectation value over time arises from the decay of the initial state $|+\rangle$ to a linear combination of $|+\rangle$ and $|-\rangle$ over time due to dephasing.

 The black line in Fig.~\ref{fig:xyz_purity_delay}(a) shows the average behaviour across all experimental runs, with the limiting behaviour trending towards an exponential decay.
 Performing the delay experiment on different qubits on different days does not always result in oscillations, but can also result in decay behaviour similar to this mean behaviour.
 If the variation in the oscillatory dynamics can be explained by coupling to a mesoscopic TLS environment in which the number of defects is not constant over time, then the time-average behaviour of this system is likely to be qualitatively similar to coupling between a qubit and a bulk environment of defects.
 This decay behaviour could therefore be plausibly explained by coupling to a macroscopic environment of TLS defects.
-Additionally, similar behavior is observed for all qubits, although many display decay dynamics similar to the mean evolution in Fig.~\ref{fig:xyz_purity_delay}(a).

 The identification of the source of the oscillations with coupling to a low-dimensional environment is further reinforced by Fig.~\ref{fig:xyz_purity_delay}(c), which shows the purity of the single qubit state as a function of delay time for the same experiments as Figs.~\ref{fig:xyz_purity_delay}(a)~and~(b).
 The purity measurements show a significant revival at approximately $20 \mu$s and a smaller revival at approximately $40 \mu$s.
 Such revivals cannot be explained by classical sources of noise (such as, for example, magnetic fields induced by nearby power lines) and are indicative of coherent coupling between the qubit and some other quantum object.
 This is further evidence in support of the identification of the spurious dynamics with coupling to a low-dimensional environment consisting of TLS defects.